EhsanMoh/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v3.8.8 =
-security fixes (potential XSS issues) - see http://www.mapsmarker.com/v3.8.8 for more details
+security fixes (potential XSS issues - exploitable by admins only) - see http://www.mapsmarker.com/v3.8.8 for more details

 == Changelog ==
 [blog post with details about v3.8.8](http://www.mapsmarker.com/v3.8.8)